osvaldoxdjr/machine-learning-mo444-ic/Assingment #3/2018s1-mo444-assignment-03/README.md

 # Machine Learning Module - UNICAMP - MO444 - Assignment #3

-Predict the model of a camera based on the content of their photographs.
-In other words, given an image, from which camera model did it come from?
+Given a collection of news headlines, produce meaningful clusters of headlines.
+In other words, you should cluster them in such a way that each cluster has a common “theme”.

 ## Authors